 It’s important to note here that the process of digital transformation is a lot more than merely implementing new technology or upgrading the existing systems.

 Digital transformation in manufacturing integrates digital technology into each aspect of a business and changes the way it functions.
 Click To Tweet Therefore, we can conclude that it is an on-going journey for which companies must plan ahead.
-And for this, they need a proper strategy.
+And for this, they need a proper digital transformation strategy.

 Today, we will discuss important steps for creating a digital transformation plan for the manufacturing business.
 But, before we start, let’s take a quick look at the current state of digital transformation in the manufacturing sector.